Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Methods: Co-Design Workshop about Modular Robots Across Lifespan

 \section{Methods: Co-Design Workshop about Modular Robots Across Lifespan}

 Co-design means designing something together with the people who might one day use it.
 Instead of asking people only to test a finished product, researchers invite them to take part from the very beginning: sharing ideas, imagining possible futures, and helping shape how a system should look and work.
-This approach is especially valuable in HRI research \cite{burlando2021robot, gebelli2024co}, where robots are often expected to support people over long periods of time and in personal settings such as homes \cite{hofstede2024human, ostrowski2020design, chen20253r}.
+This approach is especially valuable in HRI research \cite{burlando2021robot, gebelli2024co}, wherein robots are often expected to support people over long periods of time and in personal settings such as homes \cite{hofstede2024human, ostrowski2020design, chen20253r}.
 By making future users active creative partners, co-design helps ensure that robot designs fit people’s real needs and experiences \cite{10.1145/3610977.3634979, garg2022social}.
+Our study contributes a specific variant of this approach: we use a modular set of physical robot parts as a temporal design probe, inviting participants to repeatedly reconfigure the same robot across imagined life stages.
+In doing so, modularity itself becomes a research medium for observing how preferences, expectations, and repair practices unfold over a hypothesized lifespan.

-In our study, we used co-design to explore how modular robots could grow and change alongside people at different life stages—childhood, adulthood, and older adulthood.
+In our study, we used co-design to explore how modular robots could grow and change alongside people at different life stages: childhood, adulthood, and older adulthood.
 To do so, we conducted two in-person workshops in the United States: one with 15 younger adults (ages 21–32) and another with 8 older adults (ages 66–81).
 This dual-group design allowed us to compare forward-looking imaginations from younger adults with experience-informed reflections from older adults, thereby combining speculative and experiential perspectives on lifespan-oriented modular robotics.